Can Nadal win his maiden Rolex Paris Masters?

 Can Nadal make more history?:

 Nadal could potentially make more history in Paris this week should he win the Parisienne Masters title.
-However, Nadal currently sits second behind Novak Djokovic with the most ATP Masters 1000 titles.
+However, Nadal currently sits second behind.
 Djokovic has 36 while Nadal has 35.
 The pair have been jockeying in this category for several years now, taking turns in the lead.
 This was since they both overcame the record previously held by Andre Agassi.

 Djokovic chose to play in Vienna last week, where he accumulated enough points by reaching the quarterfinals to be assured of the year-end No.1 ranking.
 This ultimately was his goal as he has his sights on surpassing Roger Federer in the history books for the most weeks at No.1.